bajohn/demo-sol-contract-transaction/readme.md

 Process to build:

-1. (TS) Create useraccount
+1. (TS) Create account owned by program that has slots for useraccount pubkeys and a Person structs
-2. (TS) Get pubkey from useraccount
+2. (TS) Create useraccount
-3. (TS) Create account owned by program that has holds the useraccount pubkey and a Person struct
+3. (TS) Get pubkey from useraccount
 4. (TS, RS) Now, have the useraccount send a transaction with a PurchaseStruct
 5. (RS) Have the contract check the signed pubkey on the transaction to confirm it's from the right useraccount
 6. (RS) If so, then add the purchased item to the struct